-Indicates a potential hazard that could result in serious injury or death.
+Indicates a potential hazard that, if not avoided, could result in serious injury or death.

 The pre-operation check is very important prior to operating the vehicle.
 Always check the proper operation of critical controls, safety features and mechanical components before starting.
 If not done, severe injury or death might occur.